DolphyWind/dolphywind.github.io/content/posts/the_silly_solution.md

 And if we let \\(p = g\alpha\\) and \\(q = g\beta\\) where \\(\(\alpha, \beta\)=1\\).
 This gives us \\(r = px + qy = g(\alpha x + \beta y)\\) and \\(\frac{r}{g}=\alpha x + \beta y
 = \frac{p}{g}x+\frac{q}{g}y\\).
 This proves our second claim.

-We can calculate the GCD of two numbers using the [Euclidean Algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm), but whilst calculating the GCD, I also want to calculate the \\(x \text{ and } y\\) that forms \\(g\\), as they will come in handy in the future.
+We can calculate the GCD of two numbers using the [Extended Euclidean Algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm), but whilst calculating the GCD, I also want to calculate the \\(x \text{ and } y\\) that forms \\(g\\), as they will come in handy in the future.
 I won't delve into how algorithm works and why it works here, because it'd occupy a lot of space.
 Instead, I'll leave it as an exercise to you, the reader.
 Here's a C++ code that performs the Euclidean Algorithm:
 ```cpp